All Episodes

 It turns out there was a poll that showed about 65% of people are happy with their health care coverage.

-And when you have a situation where what was promised by your government, they lied like they're lying about the drones, like they lied about the Chinese five balloon, like they lied about Joe's cognitive health, like they lied about the economy and inflation being transitory, like they lied about the border being secure and and closed.
+And when you have a situation where what was promised by your government, they lied like they're lying about the drones, like they lied about the Chinese fly balloon, like they lied about Joe's cognitive health, like they lied about the economy and inflation being transitory, like they lied about the border being secure and closed.

 They lied about keep your doctor, keep your plan, and save money.

-And 40% of the country, 40 plus percent of the country, have one Obamacare exchange option.
+And 40% of the country, 40-plus percent of the country have one Obamacare exchange option.

-Well, we're now paying about 250 to 300% more for less coverage or for less than optimal coverage.
+Millions have lost their doctors, their plans, and instead of saving $2,500 a year per year per family, well, we're now paying about 250 to 300% more for less coverage or for less than optimal coverage.

 My advice to everybody here, this is not a problem that is going to be solved and solved overnight, if at all.